DataDog/hiring-engineers/answers.md

 - In order to activate it, I change the file name from *conf.yaml.example* to *conf.yaml*
 - Then, I open it \
 `$ vim conf.yaml` \
-and added tags to the file
+and add tags to the file
 *tags: database:postgresql*
-- I restart the Agent as before.
+- I restart the Agent as described before.
 - Then, I check the agent status in the terminal `$ datadog-agent status`.
 Now, under *Running checks*, there is also PostgreSQL.
 Postgres also shows on host map page.

 ***RESOURCES***